anton-k/handle-pattern-servant-app/README.md

 we use only that much from the external dependency as we need to implement by the user action.

-This can save us alot of trouble by trying to define beatiful and shiny DB-interface that will fit every needs.
+This can save us lots of trouble by trying to define beautiful and shiny DB-interface that will fit every needs.
 With single DB-interface to rule them all it can lead to disaster of bloated interfaces that are hard to modify and reason about.
 And they usually trigger recompilation of